 - prepare students who are well prepared for a variety of professional careers in industry, education, and government

 - contribute to the profession's knowledge base through research

 - develop a mutually beneficial alliance with industry, government agencies, and educational institutions by seeking and sharing facilities and expertise

 The Robert E. and Georgianna West Russell Chair of Manufacturing Excellence is designed to promote quality interaction with local industry.
 Students are encouraged to benefit from the scheduled activities, seminars, and short courses sponsored by the Chair of Manufacturing Excellence.

-The department offers Bachelor of Science degrees in Construction Management, Engineering
+The department offers Bachelor of Science degrees in Engineering Technology and Mechatronics Engineering.

 Courses are also offered which apply toward Six-Sigma certification, Lean manufacturing certification, safety certification, and credits toward PMI® certification in Project Management.
 Cooperative Education work experiences are possible for most programs.
 Interested students should check with their advisors.